-Weebly vs GoDaddy – are two of the most well-known brands in the website builders industry.
-I’ve written a Weebly Review and GoDaddy Website Builder Review individually.
-But how do they compare directly to each other?
+Weebly and GoDaddy are two of the most well-known brands in the website-building industry.
+I’ve covered each form in detail in my Weebly Review and GoDaddy Website Builder Review, but how do these competitors stack up against one another?

 |Key Strength||Ease of Setup & Pricing||Versatile features|

 The process of building a website has changed radically since the early days of the Internet.
 Even though the core job of a website – HTML rendered in a browser – has not changed, the technology used to produce the HTML has.
 While you can still produce a website with nothing but a text editor – technology has made the process much easier and more accessible.

 Nowhere is that more true than with all-inclusive website builders, which both GoDaddy and Weebly offer.
 Website builders employ a drag-and-drop functionality which means that you don’t need any coding skills to build your own website.

 Website builders come in many different forms.
 Some give more control to the user but require a steeper learning curve.
 Other website builders, like Weebly and GoDaddy’s Website Builder, do the heavy lifting but at the expense of customization.
 In other words, there are tradeoffs.
 I’ve written a full explainer on website builders here.

 Website Builders vs. WordPress